 Constant communication and collaboration, along with fast and empowered decision-making, permits teams to meet their responsibilities.
 Organizations strive to collocate teams, although this is not always practical.
 For distributed team members working offsite, workspace infrastructure and technology exists to enable communication and collaboration.
 (See the advanced topic article, Working Successfully in Agile with Remote Team Members for additional guidance.)
-Standard team meetings depend somewhat on the method of choice, but they typically include a Daily Stand-up, Iteration Planning, Iteration Review, backlog refinement, and Iteration Retrospective.
+Standard team events depend somewhat on the method of choice, but they typically include a Daily Stand-up, Iteration Planning, Iteration Review, backlog refinement, and Iteration Retrospective.

 Agile Teams Are on the Train